iotalambda/iotalambda.github.io/posts/20251201-Env-Vars-in-Claude-Code-Sub-Agent-Chain.md

 ## The Solution: A File-Based Environment Stack

-The key insight is to use the filesystem as a shared state mechanism, combined with Claude Code's hooks system to manage the lifecycle.
+The key insight is to use the filesystem as a shared state mechanism, combined with Claude Code's [hooks](https://docs.claude.com/en/docs/claude-code/hooks) system to manage the lifecycle.
 Here's the high-level approach:

 1. **A working directory** (`.claude/env-vars/`) stores environment variable files
 2. **A helper script** writes variables to the current env file
 3. **Hooks** manage the stack of env files and inject them into Bash commands

+Hooks are shell commands that Claude Code executes automatically at specific lifecycle events — when the user submits a prompt, before a tool runs, or when a sub-agent completes.
+They can inspect and modify tool inputs, block actions, or perform side effects.
+This makes them ideal for injecting our environment variable logic at exactly the right moments.

 The "stack" is crucial for nested sub-agents.
 When a root agent spawns a sub-agent (level 1), which then spawns another sub-agent (level 2), we need separate env files for each level.
 The stack ensures that: